From 461dd9126c9b8dc6a04b99a878e7cf1e4e1d00ea Mon Sep 17 00:00:00 2001

 -0 <= len(a) <= cap(a) -- -

--The value of an uninitialized slice is nil
+-The value of an uninitialized slice is nil.

--The length and capacity of a nil
+-The length and capacity of a nil slice

 -are 0.
-A new, initialized slice value for a given element type T
+A new, initialized slice value for a given element type T is

--made using the built-in function make
+-made using the built-in function make, which takes a slice type

 -and parameters specifying the length and optionally the capacity: